xonq/tutorials/funannotate.md

 -l <PAIRED_END_1>.fq.gz -r <PAIRED_END_2>.fq.gz
 ```

-For other types of transcript reads refer to `funannotate update -h`.
+For other types of transcript reads and stranded RNA library preparations, refer to
+`funannotate update -h`.
 If you
 would like to set your own output directory with `-o`, just make sure you use
 the full absolute path or else you may encounter a PASA `no such file or
 directory` error.